bocchitherockk/vector_h/README.md

 1. Clone the repository into your project directory.
 2. Cd into the 'modules' directory and execute the python script to git clone the necessary dependencies, (you can do it manually if you want, they are listed in the modules.json file).
 3. Cd back and build the source code (create dynamic and static libraries) by executing the command `make export`
-4. Include the vector.h header file in your own project and don't forget to compile it without linking with one of the libraries (you can instead compile the vector.c with no need to create a library and link with it). `gcc my_files.c -l:libvector.a -Lpath/to/lib -Wl,-rpath=path/to/lib -o out`
+4. Include the vector.h header file in your own project and don't forget to compile it without linking with one of the libraries (you can instead compile the vector.c with no need to create a library and link with it). `gcc -o out my_files.c -l:libvector.a -Lpath/to/lib -Wl,-rpath=path/to/lib`
 5. Happy coding 🤓

 ### Compilers